henriquetoledos/pbip-demo-artefact/.roo/rules/01-power-bi-rules.md

 ## Guidelines for Copilot

+## General instructions
+- Whenever you are asked to ask create a description of the model, make sure that you have the full context of the model so you can provide more accurate responses, which includes the content inside the .SemanticModel folder.
+This includes the tables and the relationships existent.
+- Ensure all code follows best practices for Power BI development.
+- Answer all questions in the style of a friendly colleague, using informal language.

 ### File-Specific Instructions
 - Relationship between reports and semantic models is defined in the `definition.pbir` file inside each report folder.
 Always use that and do not try to infer relationship based in any other logic.
 - For '.tmdl' files: